expitau/expitau/README.md

 When $x = \tau$ (and $\tau = 2\pi$), this formula simplifies to $e^{i \tau} = 1$.
 Euler's formula, in its essence, is a beautiful, elegant solution to complex mathematical problems.
 It seamlessly bridges the seemingly unrelated worlds of calculus, trigonometry, and complex numbers.

-Such elegance and simplicity in solutions is the philosophy I cherish and strive to emulate in my programming.
-I believe that the most complex challenges often have an underlying simplicity, and code should strive to unearth this simplicity to be readable, maintainable, and efficient.
+Such elegance and simplicity in solutions is the philosophy I strive to emulate in my programming.
+I believe that the most complex challenges often have an underlying simplicity, and code should look to unearth this simplicity to be readable, maintainable, and efficient.

 ---